dlcastillop/seo-in-astro/docs/src/content/docs/docs/introduction.md

 ---
-title: Introduction to SEO in Next.js
+title: Introduction to SEO in Astro
-description: With SEO in Next.js, you can automatically generate robots.txt, sitemap.xml, JSON-LD structured data, and page metadata in your Next.js application.
+description: With SEO in Astro, you can automatically generate robots.txt, sitemap.xml, JSON-LD structured data, and page metadata in your Astro application.
-lastUpdated: 2025-12-08
+lastUpdated: 2025-12-13
 ---

-With **SEO in Next.js**, you can automatically generate robots.txt, sitemap.xml, JSON-LD structured data, and page metadata in your Next.js application.
+With **SEO in Astro**, you can automatically generate robots.txt, sitemap.xml, JSON-LD structured data, and page metadata in your Astro application.

 ## Accessing the files

-To start using **SEO in Next.js**, you first need to purchase [the necessary files](https://dlcastillop.lemonsqueezy.com/buy/5890f19d-479e-4886-b364-c5fdd2ca1704).
+To start using **SEO in Astro**, you first need to purchase [the necessary files](https://dlcastillop.lemonsqueezy.com/buy/e906e0ce-c545-49c8-bb1a-608e04b5eed2).
 Once your purchase is complete, you will be able to download all the required assets.

-## Requirements

-Before using the files, make sure your project meets the following requirements:

-- **Next.js 13 or higher**
-- **Next.js App Router**

 ## Need help?